melvinkcx/fastapi-events/README.md

 ## 1) Suppressing Events / Disabling `dispatch()` Globally

-In case you want to suppress events globally especially during testing, you can do so without having to mock or patch the `dispatch()` function.
-Simple set the environment variable `FASTAPI_EVENTS_DISABLE_DISPATCH` to `1`, `True` or any truthy values.
+If you wish to globally suppress events, especially during testing, you can achieve this without having to mock or patch the dispatch() function.
+Simply set the environment variable FASTAPI_EVENTS_DISABLE_DISPATCH to 1, True, or any truthy values.

 ## 2) Validating Event Payload During Dispatch

-> Requires Pydantic, which comes with FastAPI.
+> This feature requires Pydantic, which is included with FastAPI.
-> If you're using Starlette, you might need to install Pydantic
+> If you're using Starlette, ensure that Pydantic is installed separately.

 See [Event Payload Validation With Pydantic](#event-payload-validation-with-pydantic)